-Bulletin #4807, Farm Coaching to Support Farm-Family Communication
+Bulletin #4807, Farm Coaching to Support Farm-Team Communication

 A Guide for Professionals to Develop a Four-Session Communication Coaching Program

 Print the entire Guide: Bulletin #4807, Farm Coaching to Support Farm-Family Communication (PDF)

 Developed by Leslie Forstadt, Child and Family Development Specialist, University of Maine Cooperative Extension, Karen Groat, Family and Community Mediation, Abby Sadauckas, Land for Good, and Polly Shyka, Villageside Farm.

 This guide outlines a model of farm coaching that was developed as part of the project “Facilitating Communication in Farm Families with Personalized Coaching” funded by Northeast Extension Risk Management and Education (NERME).